laluz742/node-red-contrib-nspanel-lui/docs/page-node-entities.md

-# Grid and Grid Extended Page Nodes
+# Entities Page Nodes

-The grid page offers a view of 6 or 8 elements in two rows.
+Like the [Grid Page](./page-node-grid.md) node, the Entities Page Node offers a list view for the up to 6 configured elements.

 ## Configuration